yi-Xu-0100/hugo-theme-whiteink/README.md

 # Hugo-Theme-WhiteInk

-a hugo theme for yixuju, which ports from [hexo-theme-Aath](https://github.com/lewis-geek/hexo-theme-Aath) .
+a hugo theme for yixuju, which learn from [hexo-theme-Aath](https://github.com/lewis-geek/hexo-theme-Aath) .

 ## Example site